johnae/spook/README.md

 Obviously above it won't make much difference to override the default os.execute but with third party code or code you don't want to change it may be extremely handy.

-*NOTE:* basically use the execute that comes with spook rather than os.execute.
+*NOTE:* you should probably prefer using the execute that comes with spook rather than os.execute.
 If only for the ability to actually interrupt whatever spook is running using CTRL-C (another CTRL-C would kill spook itself).
+Unless you have some specific reason to use os.execute of course.

 ### Notifications